 Even if you don't mix your business with your personal life, you are still your business.
 You're it's biggest representative, and potential clients are choosing to work with you or at least the brand that you've created and built a reputation for.

-They need to know the real you to make sure that you're a good fit, and to make them feel comfortable in the choice that they've made for their wedding day.
+They need to know the real you to make sure that you're a good fit, and to make them feel comfortable in their choice to work with you.

 Booking clients doesn't have to be hard.
-You just have to know where to look, who you're looking for, and how to make them fall in love with you faster than they did their sweetheart.
+You just have to know where to look, who you're looking for, and how to convince them that you’re the right person for them.
 I hope you found at least one tip that you're looking forward to implementing.

 For more tips, and detailed ideas for your specific business, you can always check out my Coaching Program and we'll put you on the fast track to booking even more clients!